How to make links more engaging with Confluence buttons

 - Press 'Save'.
 You should be able to see the Button Group macro placeholder on the page.

-- Finally, cut each Button macro and paste them inside the Button Group macro placeholder.
+- Finally, drag each Button macro into the Button Group macro placeholder.

 - Press 'Publish' (or 'Update') to view your new group of buttons.